yogitasn/GuidedCapPipelineOrchestration/README.md

 ## Technologies
 The Project is created with the following technologies:
-* Azure Storage-Containers/File Share: To store the raw data
+* Azure Storage-Containers/File Share: To store the raw data.
-* Databricks-connect: Allow the user to step through and debug Spark code in the local environment and execute it on remote Azure Databricks cluster (7.3 LTS) - Local Execution
+* Databricks-connect: Allow the user to step through and debug Spark code in the local environment and execute it on remote Azure Databricks cluster (7.3 LTS) - Local Execution.
     * [Reference](https://docs.databricks.com/dev-tools/databricks-connect.html)
        * Python 3.7.5 (which matches the remote cluster python version)

-* Azure Database for Postgres (Single Server): To store the job tracking status in the Postgres table
+* Azure Database for Postgres (Single Server): To store the job tracking status in the Postgres.